-I am writing to strongly urge you to reject the Department of Correction's requests for continuing variances to Minimum Standard§§ 1-11(e)(1)(i) and 1-12(a), submitted to the Board of Corrections on November 14, 2022.
-These proposed variances would deny people in custody access to correspondence from their loved ones, raising serious privacy and civil rights concerns, and further fray the social bonds that are necessary for people's mental health.
+I am here today to urge you to reject the Department of Correction's requests for continuing variances to Minimum Standard§§ 1-11(e)(1)(i) and 1-12(a), submitted to the Board of Corrections on November 14, 2022.
+These proposed variances would deny people in custody access to correspondence from their loved ones, increase costs for families, while raising serious privacy and civil rights concerns, and further fray the social bonds that are necessary for people's mental health.

 The variances would not actually make DOC facilities safer; in fact, they may make them less safe.
 The variances, would, however, function to reward a private contractor with a history of severe privacy and contract breaches, without an appropriate competitive bidding process.
 The Board should not empower DOC to violate basic standards for privacy, civil rights, and good government.

 If you approve these variances, people in custody will not be permitted to receive physical mail from their friends or loved ones.
 Instead, all incoming mail would be sent to an off-site facility, scanned without the recipient present, and then uploaded to tablets provided to people in custody - by a vendor also seeking to profit from selling detainees additional content.
-Additionally, the variances would limit ability for friends and family members sending packages to a narrowly restricted pool of vendors.
+Furthermore, the variances would limit ability for friends and family members sending packages to a narrowly restricted pool of vendors.

 DOC claims that these changes are needed to confront the influx of drugs into the prison and a growing number of overdoses.
 However, we do not find this argument credible.
 DOC is already empowered to open every single letter or package to people in custody, to interdict any weapons or drugs.
 In July, the Department of Investigation (DOI) stated that "the mail and visits are not significant entry points for contraband."
 Instead, a 2018 DOI report found that security lapses enable officers to bring in drugs, yet at a City Council hearing in October, the DOC Commissioner confirmed that staff are not required to pass through body scanners.
+Further, there is no evidence that such a policy will reduce overdoses in City jails.
+This past summer, the Missouri Department of Corrections banned all physical mail to inmates in an effort to stymie the introduction of drugs into prisons, but overdoses largely remained the same - and even increased in some months - after the policy was implemented.

 While denying people in custody direct mail from loved ones will do little to address the problem of drugs entering Rikers, it would very likely fray the already-strained social bonds that are necessary for people's mental health and ability to thrive.
-I am not aware of studies that explore the impact on mental health or social bonds from receiving physical letters versus electronic images.
+I an not aware of studies that explore the impact on mental health or social bonds from receiving physical letters versus electronic images.
 However, anyone who has ever received a physical letter from a friend or loved one, versus one more digital file on a screen, knows the difference.
+DOC's request to create an exclusive list of vendors from which people in custody could receive packages would further limit their connection to loved ones, 501c3's and volunteer groups seeking to provide people in custody with connection to the outside world.
+A policy of vendor inclusion - in which all vendors are assumed to be responsible until proven otherwise - would be far more reasonable and humane.